-- 1.1 The risk register has been refreshed as requested by the Committee, it now is set in two distinct parts, risk before mitigation and risks after mitigation.
-It also separates investment and administrative risks into separate sheets. - 1.2 The cash flow forecast has been updated for the next three years with actuals to 30 June 2018. - 1.3 The updated forward plan to 31 March 2019 is attached at Appendix 4 with a draft forward plan for the upcoming year 2019/20 at Appendix 5.
+- 1.1 The risk register has been refreshed with the layout now in two distinct parts, risk score before mitigation and risk score after mitigation.
+The format also separates investment and administrative risks into separate documents. - 1.2 The cash flow forecast has been updated for the next three years with actuals to 30 June 2018. - 1.3 The updated forward plan to 31 March 2019 is attached at Appendix 4 with a draft forward plan for the new financial year 2019/20 at Appendix 5.